Henry Addo

-Henry Addo (born 1 May 2003) is a Ghanaian professional footballer who plays as a left winger for Serbian SuperLiga club OFK Beograd on loan from Maccabi Tel Aviv.
+Henry Addo (born 1 May 2003) is a Ghanaian professional footballer who plays as a left winger for Liga Portugal 2 club Tondela.

 Club career

 MŠK Žilina

 A graduate of the Ghanaian football academy MŠK Žilina Africa, which is part of the Slovak club Žilina.
 In October 2021, he moved to the Slovak club, where he joined the youth team in the under-19 age category, going to play in the UEFA Youth League.
 In February 2022, the footballer began to get ready for matches with the main team.
 Addo made his Fortuna Liga debut for Žilina at pod Čebraťom against Ružomberok on 14 February 2022.
 He was featured in the starting-XI and was replaced by Tibor Slebodník after 61 minutes of play with Šošoni losing 3–1. Žilina lost the game 5–1.